-41 C R Zheng, 'The Territoriality Requirement in Investment Treaties: A Constraint on Jurisdictional Expansionism' (2016), Singapore Law Review 34: pp. 139-140.
+41 C R Zheng, 'The Territoriality Requirement in Investment Treaties: A Constraint on Jurisdictional Expansionism' (2016), Singapore Law Review 34, pp. 139-40.
 See also EMV v.
-Czech Republic, ad hoc arbitration, Partial Award on Liability, 8 July 2009, Paragraphs 37-38.
+Czech Republic, ad hoc arbitration, Partial Award on Liability, 8 July 2009, paragraphs 37-38.

-nature, the relevant criteria should be where and/or for the benefit of whom the funds are ultimately used, and not the place where the funds were paid out or transferred.
+are ultimately used, and not the place where the funds were paid out or transferred.
 Thus, the relevant question is were the invested funds ultimately made available to the Host State and did they support the latter's economic development?
 This is also the view taken by other arbitral tribunals.42